NSLS-II/artwork/README.md

-# artwork
+# NSLS-II Beamline Artwork
-NSLS-II Specific Artwork
+NSLS-II Specific Artwork.
+For use at Brookhaven National Laboratory, not to be altered.